-Most common surfing injuries are related to shoulders, back, and the neck.
+Most common surfing injuries are related to the shoulders, back, and neck.
 Due to the excessive hold-down positions, a great stretching routine will keep you off any setbacks.
 The human body will adapt to the “environment” quite well, and in no time, you’re more prone to paddling-related tensions.
 Read about the tips on how to recover faster from down below:

 Anaerobic stretches after surfing

 As the muscles contract and relax simultaneously, stretching is the primary and most effective way to help to recover from the muscles.
 When stretching, the muscles literally “stretch” the fibers back to a healthy state.
-Stretching also improves muscles growth in a way that.
+Stretching also improves muscle growth in a way that.

 Best workouts and exercises for surfing

 To stay in the best physique as a committed surfer – a diverse workout plan is a must!
-Any other sporting background comes as a bonus – whether it’ll be cycling, gym, soccer, etc. Swimming, one of the most closely related sport to surfing, is one of the best workouts to improve your skills as a surfer.
+Any other sporting background comes as a bonus – whether it’ll be cycling, gym, soccer, etc. Swimming, one of the most closely related sports to surfing, is one of the best workouts to improve your skills as a surfer.

-Whether you are regular on a gym or find alternative ways to train your muscles to become a better surfer – there are some specific exercises to do, to increase your performance as a surfer.
+Whether you are regular in a gym or find alternative ways to train your muscles to become a better surfer – there are some specific exercises to do, to increase your performance as a surfer.

 - Pull-ups – working with your body weight, pull-ups are one of the best work-outs you can do pretty much anywhere, that work with so many muscles, that you’ll be using when surfing.
 Great for shoulders and upper body.

 - Shoulder workouts/stretches.
 Your hands can carry a lot of weight, while there are only small muscle groups that support the whole weight of it.
-Usually, your back compensates the load in a wrong way – so any extra workout is great to get stronger shoulders.
+Usually, your back compensates for the load in the wrong way – so any extra workout is great to get stronger shoulders.
 But, don’t go too far only by strengthening certain shoulder muscles.

 Surf Balance Board

 Probably the closest you can get when you want to get good at surfing.
-The surfing balance board trains exactly the specific touch of balance and certain muscles groups you will be used when surfing the wave.
+The surfing balance board trains exactly the specific touch of balance and certain muscle groups you will be used when surfing the wave.

 You can do it yourself, or trust others and order models like this from Amazon.

 An exercise ball is a great way to improve your back and core muscles.
-There are many video-tutorials found online, that specifically train and stretch your core and back, that always get an intense workout when surfing.
+There are many video tutorials found online, that specifically train and stretch your core and back, that always get an intense workout when surfing.

-If you car brokes down – you take it to a mechanic, if you are having mental troubles – you see a psychologist.
+If your car brokes down – you take it to a mechanic, if you are having mental troubles – you see a psychologist.
 If you are a mechanic, great – you can fix your car yourself, and a psychologist might see the roots and ways to solve a problem, but you can’t give your body a back and shoulder massage, can you?
-Regular visits to the massage therapist are the best you can do to your body.
+Regular visits to the massage therapist are the best you can do for your body.

 Over time, your body and muscles adapt to your lifestyle.
 Whether it’s sitting in the office from 9 to 5, or working on your feet the whole day.
 Surfing is a rather intense work-out that stiffens mainly the upper body, and massage therapy helps to “restore your body to default settings.”

-There are many types of massages, but a sports-massage is a more intense way for a person who is into sports.
+There are many types of massages, but a sports massage is a more intense way for a person who is into sports.
 It may cost some extra cash, but the difference in the long term is worth it.
 If you don’t want to pay enormous amounts of money to a therapist, I’m sure you can somehow convince your partner to help you out!